Practice Doctorate/DNAP Program

 • Cumulative GPA and cumulative Science GPA of 3.0 or higher

 • All academic transcripts obtained after high school (This includes MTSA if you have taken the Advanced Physiologic Foundations course.
 Here are instructions on requesting a transcript from MTSA.)
 Please request your electronic transcripts to be sent directly to NursingCAS, not to MTSA.
-Hard copy transcripts cannot be accepted due to GPA calculation processes in NursingCAS.
+Hard copy transcripts cannot be accepted due to GPA calculation processes that take place in NursingCAS.

 • Certified Critical Registered Nurse (CCRN) Certification Score Report (Please include your CCRN score report that you received at the conclusion of the test.)